rafaelhenrique/go-improves-python/README.md

 This project has only one objective, which use Golang with Python as a possibility to have more performance on certain tasks.

-# Data about CNPJ from Brazilian government
+# Comparisons between Python and Go

+## find_cnpj

+Locate CNPJ number with regex.

-Data downloaded from this [link](http://idg.receita.fazenda.gov.br/orientacao/tributaria/cadastros/cadastro-nacional-de-pessoas-juridicas-cnpj/dados-abertos-do-cnpj).
+- Data from CNPJ downloaded from this [link](http://idg.receita.fazenda.gov.br/orientacao/tributaria/cadastros/cadastro-nacional-de-pessoas-juridicas-cnpj/dados-abertos-do-cnpj).

+## sum_numbers

+Sum sequences (list, tuple, generator.. etc) of numbers.

 # Run